 Taejong Joo

-I am a fourth-year PhD student in the Department of Industrial Engineering & Management Sciences at Northwestern University, where I am fortunate to work with Diego Klabjan.
-My research focuses on robust machine learning, uncertainty estimation, foundation models, and AI alignment.
+I am a final-year PhD student in the Department of Industrial Engineering & Management Sciences at Northwestern University, where I am fortunate to work with Diego Klabjan.
+My research focuses on large-language models (post-training), model adaptation, and robust machine learning.

 My aspiration is to develop AI systems with human-level adaptability and computational properties aligned with human preferences.
 Such AI systems would enable effective collaboration between humans and machines to tackle evolving real-world challenges that neither could solve alone.

-Previously, I was a senior deep learning researcher at ESTsoft, where I worked on distribution shifts, contextual bandit, scalable variational inference, and model compression.
+Earlier in my career, I was a Senior Deep Learning Researcher at ESTsoft, where I worked on distribution shifts, contextual bandit, scalable variational inference, and model compression.
 I built the company's first ML model, which had been successfully operated in the Korean stock market.

 Before that, I obtained my bachelor’s and master’s degrees at Hanyang University, where I worked on human-machine interactions.
-My research on formalizing human-machine interactions for safe and efficient manufacturing systems was featured among the top 50 most popular articles in IEEE Transactions on Human-Machine Systems.
+My research on formalizing human-machine interactions to enable adaptive automation under safety constraints was featured among the top 50 most popular articles in IEEE Transactions on Human-Machine Systems.

 For any inquiries, please feel free to contact me by email: taejong.joo [at] northwestern.edu